Alexdavid1996/telegram-auto-msg-bot/README.md

-# Duwiki Telegram Auto MsgBot
+# Telegram Auto MsgBot

-Welcome to the Duwiki Telegram Auto MsgBot!
+Telegram Auto MsgBot!
 This Python-based automation tool is designed to simplify the process of forwarding messages from your Saved Messages to multiple Telegram groups.
 Whether you're managing communication for a community or need to distribute messages efficiently, this tool helps automate the process.

 ## Features